-The affirmative vote of a majority of the votes cast in person or represented by proxy at the Annual Meeting and entitled to vote on the matter shall ratify the selection of BD as our independent registered public accounting firm for the fiscal year ending December 31, 2022.
+The affirmative vote of a majority of the votes cast in person or represented by proxy at the Annual Meeting and entitled to vote on the matter shall ratify the selection of BD as our independent registered public accounting firm for the fiscal year ending December 31, 2024.
 Abstentions will be treated as votes "against" the proposal.
-Broker non-votes will have no effect on the outcome of the vote.
+Broker nonvotes will have no effect on the outcome of the vote.

-The Board of Directors Recommends that the Stockholders Vote FOR the Ratification of the Appointment of our Independent Registered Public Accounting Firm.
-BENEFICIAL OWNERSHIP OF COMMON STOCK
+The Board of Directors recommends a vote FOR the ratification of the appointment of our Independent Registered Public Accounting Firm.